ZahidurRahman8759/Order-Summary-Component/README.md

 ### What I learned

-By doing this project I learned how to set a background image perfectly without any repeatation and strething the image.
-The lines of code below will help you to set the background.
+By doing this project I learned how to set a background image perfectly without any repetition and stretching the picture.
+The lines of code below will help you set the background.

 ```css
 body {